navnote/aakaar/docs/SHADCN.md

-Components in shadcn but NOT in aakaar (30 components)
+Components in shadcn but NOT in aakaar (29 components)

-calendar
 carousel
 chart
 combobox